A mindfulness question to contemplate, “What does it mean to be spiritual?”

 “And even considering your personal dharma as well, it is not right for you to hesitate.
 There is nothing better for a warrior than a fight based on dharma.”
 (Bg.
 2.31) The Bhagavad Gita

-No one can tell you what that is, or anticipate in advance what that will be.
+No one can tell you what that is or anticipate the wise response in advance.

 - This love can rage with a fierce grace to restore dharma.